fabianlindfors/reshape/src/docs/actions/add-index.md

-    unique = false            # Optional: default false type = "btree"            # Optional: index type where = "col1 IS NOT NULL"  # Optional: predicate for a partial index
+    unique = false            # Optional: default false type = "btree"            # Optional: index type where = "col1 IS NOT NULL"  # Optional: predicate for a partial index comment = "description"   # Optional: comment on the index
 ```

 ## Fields